 - develop self-confidence and self-esteem, and make informed choices regarding personal and social issues;

 - become increasingly responsible for one’s own learning.

-The scheme of work for PSHE is centred around the following themes:
+The scheme of work for RE is centred around the following themes:

 - Self-awareness and Self-esteem.